artisawesm/initialize/README.md

 1. **ini:phploy** : this will setup PHPloy on your directory by adding `phploy.ini` file.
 2. **ini:deploy** : this will deploy your changes on the server.

-# Thanks!
+# Thank you!

-Thank you for choosing **`initializr`**, this project started as a solution for my personal issues in development, hopefully it can solve yours.
+This project was once the solution for my tardiness and procrastinations, I guess I should start working on this full time, tomorrow.

 </> with :heart: by [Art](https://artisawesm.com/)